-Figure 5 Expression of growth arrest-specific gene 2 in hepatocellular carcinoma specimens as determined by real-time RT-PCR and Western blot.
-A: Comparison of GAS2 mRNA expression in 54 paired tumour (T) and non-tumourous (N) tissues using PNN as an internal control.
-The bars (shown in log scale) illustrate the relative GAS2 mRNA level (T/N) in individual tissue pairs, of which negative and positive values respectively indicate down-and up-regulation of GAS2 in hepatocellular carcinoma tumours.
-The differences of the T and N groups are statistically significant (P < 0.05 vs non-tumourous ); B: Relative protein expression levels of GAS2 in 54 paired tumour (T) and non-tumourous (N) tissues using β-actin as an internal control.
-Their average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the paired nontumor tissues (aP < 0.05 vs non-tumourous).
-HCC: Hepatocellular carcinoma.
+Figure 5 Expression of GAS2 in HCC specimens as determined by qPCR and western blotting.
+A: Comparison of GAS2 mRNA expression in 54 paired tumor (T) and non-tumorous (N) tissues using PNN as an internal control.
+The bars (shown in log scale) illustrate the relative GAS2 mRNA level (T/N) in individual tissue pairs, of which negative and positive values respectively indicate downregulation and upregulation of GAS2 in HCC tumors.
+The differences of the T and N groups were statistically significant (P < 0.05 vs non-tumorous); B: Relative protein expression levels of GAS2 in 54 paired tumor (T) and non-tumorous (N) tissues using β-actin as an internal control.
+The average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the paired non-tumor tissues (aP < 0.05 vs non-tumorous).
+GAS2: growth arrest-specific gene 2; HCC: Hepatocellular carcinoma.